The Critical Role of API Security in the Internet of Things (IoT)

 But because any internet-connected device is an entry point to a larger network, the sheer scale of the IoT comes with cybersecurity risks.
 API security is necessary to properly secure IoT devices and protect data during the transmission process, allowing access only to authorized devices and detecting potential threats to the API.

-Read on to learn how to build a comprehensive IoT API security strategy to protect devices in IoT deployments.
+This guide will explore how to build a comprehensive IoT API security strategy to protect devices in IoT deployments, addressing both current challenges and emerging trends in the field.

 Understanding the role of APIs in IoT